jawj/json-custom-numbers/README.md

 On Node.js 18.10 and 20.0 (V8 engine):

 * The best case is JSON that contains mainly long strings with few escape sequences.
 This library may then be over 10x **faster** than `JSON.parse()`, if full string checking is turned off.
-With full string checking turned on (the default), it's still around 2x faster.
+With full string checking turned on (the default), it's still up to 2x faster.

-* The worst case is JSON that contains only short numeric values, `true`, `false` or `null`.
-This library may then be 4 - 5x slower than `JSON.parse()`.
+* The worst case is JSON that contains strings comprised entirely of escape sequences.
+This library may then be up to 10x slower than `JSON.parse()`.

 * Typically, this library is 2 – 3x slower than `JSON.parse()`.
 Unless you're regularly parsing very large JSON strings, the difference probably isn't very important.